JoeHolt/HandGestureRecognizer/docs/index.md

 ##### Model V2 - Deep Learning + Better Data

 **Motivation**
-There weere three primary reasons I decided to scrap my initial model and start from scratch:
+There were three primary reasons I decided to scrap my initial model and start from scratch:

 1. My initial model had awful accuracy
-2. I knew there were already reliable, tested models out there pretrained for feature extraction
+2. I knew there were already reliable, tested models out there pre-trained for feature extraction
-3. After reasearching state-of the art techniques (see section bellow), I found that deep learning techniques were particularly well suited for this specific task
+3. After reasearching state-of-the-art techniques (see section bellow), I found that deep learning techniques were particularly well suited for this specific task

 **Data**
 I started with the same dataset as before, but made some modifications.
 The first thing I did was completely remove the data points that were for "moving" gestures.
 My application is only concerned with static gestures, so these should not have even been included in the first case.
 The second thing I did was rework how the proprocessing worked: